Nobody likes scouring Sunday newspapers, scissors in hand, trying to find deals and clip coupons.

-We started this article looking for the best coupon sites and finished up expanding the remit to include other sites where you can save money shopping.
+We started this post looking for the best coupon sites and finished up expanding the remit to include other sites where you can save money shopping.

 And that’s the beauty of this.
 You don’t just have to use coupons.
 You can combine the offerings of these top coupon sites with free shipping and cash backs from sites like eBates to save even more.